What is laser

 Laser: the core unit of laser equipment

-Laser is the component used to generate laser and the core component of laser equipment:
+The laser is a crucial component in generating laser light and is the core component of laser equipment.

-- The value of the laser is 20% – 40% of the total value of a complete set of laser processing equipment, or even higher;
+The value of the laser typically accounts for 20-40% of the total value of a complete set of laser processing equipment, and in some cases, it can be even higher.

 Basic structure diagram of laser